amkanesh/wiki-page/README.md

 + Move your image so that it's placed on the **right** side of the screen, inline with the text. (like Wikipedia!)

 ## Stretch Goals
 Feel free to keep decorating your wiki page!

 An additional challenge would to be adding a horizontal navigation bar at the top of your page that links to different sections of your article.
-E.g. there'd be a link to the 'Description' section or 'History' section, etc. Hint: try using a list!
+E.g. there'd be a link to the 'Description' section or 'History' section, etc. (Hint: try using a list!)
+You could also add an icon for your wiki at the top left corner in this navigation bar.
+You could also try making it a fixed navigation bar, meaning it won't move as the user scrolls through the article!